omniscale/wmtsproxy/docs/api.rst

 The WMTSProxy comes with a simple HTTP API.

-All endpoitns support JSONP with the `callback` parameter.
+All endpoints support JSONP with the `callback` parameter.

 The following endpoints are available: